rhinehart514/NHLpredictionmodel/docs/usage.md

    PYTHONPATH=src .venv/bin/python -m nhl_prediction.train
    ```
    - Trains on seasons `20212022` + `20222023`, evaluates on `20232024`.
-   - Automatically tunes logistic-regression regularisation on the penultimate season and keeps a calibrated 0.500 decision threshold for clean out-of-sample metrics.
+   - Automatically tunes logistic-regression regularisation on the penultimate season and blends the logistic probability with Elo expectations for a sharper edge.
    - Want to try a specific regularisation strength?
-Add `--logreg-c <value>` (e.g. `--logreg-c 0.018`) to skip tuning; the current feature set hits **≈0.632 accuracy**, **0.665 log loss**, and **0.659 ROC-AUC** on the 2023‑24 hold-out.
+Add `--logreg-c <value>` (e.g. `--logreg-c 0.018`) to skip tuning; with the logistic+Elo blend the 2023‑24 hold-out jumps to **≈0.636 accuracy**, **0.655 log loss**, and **0.663 ROC-AUC**.
    - Outputs accuracy, log loss, Brier score, ROC-AUC.

 ## What The Pipeline Does